David Lloyd-George (Earl Lloyd-George and Viscount Gwynedd), 1863-1945

 Terminally ill with cancer but still hoping to speak on the peace-making, he accepted an earldom in 1945.
 He died, as Earl Lloyd-George of Dwyfor and Viscount Gwynedd, on 26 March 1945, and was buried by the river Dwyfor on the edge of Llanystumdwy.

 Chris Wrigley is a Professor of Modern British History at Nottingham University.
-He is President of the Historical Association (1996-99) As well as a biography of Lloyd George, his many books include David Lloyd George and the British Labour Movement (1976) and The Challenge of Labour (1990)
+He was President of the Historical Association (1996-99) As well as a biography of Lloyd George, his many books include David Lloyd George and the British Labour Movement (1976) and The Challenge of Labour (1990).